Organization and Planning Tips and Tools for Students

 Step 3: Organize To-Dos

-When you have a big project, break down projects into smaller pieces and schedule time for yourself to complete those tasks.
+When you have a big project, break it down into smaller pieces and schedule time for yourself to complete those tasks.
 For example, if you have a lab report due in your chemistry class, you might break the assignment down into the following tasks:

 1. Organize the experimental information into the report sections.

-2. Setup the file and format the report.
+2. Set up the file and format the report.

 3. Write the introduction and experimental procedure.